12ff806/12ff806.github.io/_posts/2017-07-10-install-archlinux.md

 ...
 ```

-install the base system
+Install the base system
 -----------------------

 ```sh
 # pacstrap -i /mnt base base-devel
 ```

-generate an fstab file
+Generate an fstab file
 ----------------------

 use -U or -L to define by UUID or labels